 As a result of abuse

 Children require a lot of emotional connection from their parents or caregivers.
 If it’s not forthcoming, the children may stop expecting it.
-When that happens, they may begin to turn off their emotional receptors.

 That can lead to depressed mood, inability to show or share emotions, and behavior problems.